Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 - Some clinics recognize urgent indications more quickly and prioritize them.

-- Alternative proposals such as partial prostheses (e.g. sled prostheses) can be implemented more quickly.
+- Alternative proposals such as partial dentures (e.g., unicompartmental knee replacements) can be implemented more quickly.

 2.3 Tip 2: Search nationwide – also in private clinics

-Many patients only look for a surgery appointment within a 20-30 km radius.
-However, it's worth researching regionally or even nationwide , especially if the level of suffering is severe.
-Some specialized clinics with high surgical capacity also offer prompt treatment for those with statutory insurance – for example, through:
+Many patients only look for surgery appointments within a 20-30 km radius.
+However, it's worthwhile to research regionally or even nationwide , especially if the patient is suffering greatly.
+Some specialized clinics with high surgical capacity also offer timely treatment for those with statutory health insurance – for example, through:

-- Reimbursement of costs (according to Section 13 of the Social Code Book V)
+- Reimbursement of costs (according to §13 SGB V)

 - Individual decisions by the health insurance company